Quick Read: What You’ll Learn

 Key takeaway

-The GIA color scale
+The GIA color scale (and what each tier actually looks like)

 Color grade tiers

 - K, L, M (Faint): Noticeable warm tint in white metals.
+Usually visible as a slight yellow cast even under casual viewing.
+Works in yellow gold settings where the metal hides the tint.

-Side-by-side: can you see D vs H?
+Side by side: can you actually see D vs H?

 D vs E